Academic Policies

 If the original six-year period and two additional semesters have expired, the student must appeal to the Marxe Committee on Academic Standing for a time extension.
 In some instances, an extension may require a review of the student’s original program for currency of subject matter.
 Additional courses may be required to complete the degree if the curriculum has changed since they were last enrolled.

-There is only one Commencement Ceremony at Baruch College that takes place at the end of the Spring term; Fall grads of the previous year, Spring and Summer grads of the current year may all attend this ceremony.
-Students who graduate in the fall (with a Jan/Feb diploma date) can only attend the graduation ceremony the following spring.
-Students graduating in the summer (taking their last courses in the summer) can participate in Commencement or “walk” in the earlier spring ceremony, and have their name feature in the Commencement program if they file for summer graduation by March 1st.
-For more instructions on how to apply for graduation or for graduation ceremony facts, please visit the Registrar’s website.
+There is an annual Commencement Ceremony at Baruch College that takes place at the end of every Spring term; Fall graduates of the previous year, and Spring and Summer graduates of the current year may all attend this ceremony.
+Students who graduate in the fall (with a Jan 1 diploma date) can only attend the graduation ceremony the following spring.
+Students graduating in the summer (taking their last courses in the summer) can participate in Commencement or “walk” in the earlier spring ceremony, and have their name featured in the Commencement program if they file for summer graduation by the deadline.
+For more information regarding GRADUATION, please visit the Registrar’s website.

 Graduate and undergraduate students at the Marxe School can file an academic appeal for a number of reasons including: